 MAnchester film festival 2018

-The Manchester Film Festival 2018 will take place from the 1st-4th March at Odeon Great Northern with an added preview screening at HOME on the 26th February 2018.
-After three successful editions the festival now finds itself with an identity of honesty, making friends, having fun and sharing stories.
+The Manchester Film Festival 2018 took place from the 1st-4th March at Odeon Great Northern with an added preview screening at HOME on the 26th February 2018.
+After four successful editions the festival now finds itself with an identity of honesty, making friends, having fun and sharing stories.
 MANIFF’s belief is to be straight forward and break away from the generic film festival format of branding and stranding…

-This year’s edition has over 100 films that feature UK and world premieres from a vast list of starry international names such as Sean Penn, Jodie Foster, Nicholas Cage, Shia Labeouf, Jonathan Rhys Meyers, Faye Dunaway, Warren Beatty, Billy Bob Thornton, Danny Glover, Pierce Brosnan, Dan Mirvish, Slash, Taylor Hackford, Henry Rollins, Tom Arnold, Adrian Lyne, Chad Smith, John Badham, William Shatner, Michael Anthony, Kevin Smith, Penn Jillette, Paul Stanley, Katherine Tate, Tituss Burgess, Alex Hassell, Vic Reeves, Conlith Hill, Sean Astin, Lenny Henry, Jane Horrocks, and the last ever film from the late Sir John Hurt.
-To add to the eclectic nature of the festival local talent such as Nico Mirallegro, Denise Welch, Rob James Collier and John Thomson, to name just a few, are also included in the mix of unseen story driven indie films from both established and debutant directors.
+This year’s edition had over 100 films that featured UK and world premieres from a vast list of starry international names such as Sean Penn, Jodie Foster, Nicolas Cage, Shia Labeouf, Jonathan Rhys Meyers, Faye Dunaway, Warren Beatty, Billy Bob Thornton, Danny Glover, Pierce Brosnan, Kate Bosworth, Dan Mirvish, Slash, Taylor Hackford, Henry Rollins, Tom Arnold, Adrian Lyne, Chad Smith, John Badham, William Shatner, Michael Anthony, Stef Dawson, Kevin Smith, Penn Jillette, Paul Stanley, Katherine Tate, Tituss Burgess, Alex Hassell, Vic Reeves, Conlith Hill, Joe Dempsie, Sean Astin, Lenny Henry, Jane Horrocks, and the last ever film from the late Sir John Hurt.
+To add to the eclectic nature of the festival local talent such as Nico Mirallegro, Denise Welch, Rob James Collier and John Thomson, to name just a few, were also included in the mix of unseen story driven indie films from both established and debutant directors.

 Video Interviews from the MANCHESTER FILM Festival